The Biblical Last Days - Part II

 The Book of Matthew

 In the book of Matthew, the King James Version has Jesus speaking in several verses of “the end of the world.”
 Here is where we find them: Matthew 13:39, 40, 49; Matthew 24:3; Matthew 28:20.
-These links are from the NASB and show read "end of the age" (as do most modern translations) but the King James renders them "end of the world."
+These links are from the NASB and should read "end of the age" (as do most modern translations) but the King James renders them "end of the world."

 When we examine the Greek, we see that the word translated as “world” in the King James Version is aion, which is best translated as "age."
 The King James Version mistranslated this word, or at best gave it a biased translation.
-Readers of the King James Version of the Bible have been misled for 400 years!
+English readers of the King James Version of the Bible have been misled for 400 years!
 While “world” is a possible translation of aion, if what Jesus meant was the end of the physical world, the Greek word kosmos would have been used here by Matthew.
 You may want to take a few minutes to look up these passages in the KJV as well as other versions.

 Almost every modern translation has correctly translated each of these instances as “end of the age.”
 So what age was Jesus speaking about in these passages?
 One of the passages above about the end of the age is in the Olivet Discourse (Matthew 24:3).
 In the preceding verse, Jesus specifically mentioned the destruction of the temple (Matthew 24:2).
 As the chapter progresses, Jesus lists other events that were to happen.
 Then near the end of the chapter He gave a time constraint as to when all those things would happen—in his generation (Matthew 24:34).
 Since the initial thrust of the prophecy is the destruction of the temple at the end of age, it makes perfect sense that Jesus is talking about the end of the Old Covenant Age, sometimes called the Mosaic Age, or the Jewish Age.